akhealth/RFP-IES-Milestone2/00_IES_MILESTONE2_RFP.md

 ## Sec.
 4.04 Experience and Qualifications (Submittal Form B)

-Offerors must describe how they fully meet the mandatory requirements of listed in [Section 1.04](#sec-104-mandatory-requirements) and personnel and criteria identified in [Section 3.16](#sec-316-joint-ventures).
+Offerors must describe how they fully meet the mandatory requirements listed in [Section 1.04](#sec-104-mandatory-requirements) and personnel and criteria identified in [Section 3.19 Contract Personnel](#sec-319-contract-personnel).

 Offerors must also provide a narrative description of the organization of the project team and a personnel roster that identifies lines of